owise1/jquery-tumblr/README.md

 - start: The post offset to start from.
 The default is 0.
 - paginationOptions: Other options to pass to jquery_pagination - See https://github.com/gbirke/jquery_pagination

+### Forever Scroll
+- foreverScroll: If true appends the next page when your scroll to the last post (overrides pagination).
+The default is false;

 ### Appearance

 - loading: A selector that specifies a element that can be shown when loading content from tumblr.